EncodePanda/talks/README.md

 This a collection of my talks.

+# Recent

+## "From λ-calculus to π-calculus in Haskell"

+In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as a evidently tiner "core" language.
+For decades Lambda Calculus was considered sucha a language.
+A formal system to which any language could be compiled down to.
+However with rise of distributed systems and multicore architecutres, industry needed a new formalism, to represent calculations that run concurrently.
+Pi Calculus is one of the many so called "process calculi" that are being researched and studied at the moment.
+This presentation indroduces a Haskell package called distributed-process, which allows message-passing programming similar to the one known in Erlang or in Akka (Scala).
+Pi Calculus will be discussed with correspondance to that package.
+Attendees should be familiar with simple Haskell syntax, however some limited introduction to the language will be covered as well.

 # Software Engineering

 ## "Spanner breaks the CAP theorm" - CAP is not a theorem and spanner does not break it.